7 days – 18th April – 24th April 2024.

-7 days – 30th August – 5th September 2019
+7 days – 1st September – 7th September 2024

-£900 for 7 days – price includes all accommodation, meals, guiding, transportation, taxes and entrances but excludes flights.
+€1,250 for 7 days – price includes all accommodation, meals, guiding, transportation, taxes and entrances but excludes flights.

 This southernmost province of Spain is perhaps best known for its fantastic tapas, passionate discussions, and welcoming people.
 However it is also the most biodiverse region not only in Spain but the whole of Europe.

 Because of its strategic position at the gateway of two continents, the land here has changed hands countless times in history between the ruling forces of Europe and North Africa, so the culture here is a fascinating blend of Mediterranean and Moroccan.
 The flora and fauna here too provides tantalising glimpses of nature from across the waters, and from a migratory birds perspective it is quite simply the centre of the world!

 We’ll spend the morning at Los Lances nature reserve, a small area of intertidal habitat on Tarifa beach.
-On the short walk across low intensity farmland, we may see Crested Lark, Tawny Pipit, Short-toed Lark, Yellow Wagtails and Corn Bunting.
+On the short walk across low intensity farmland, we may see Crested Lark, Tawny Pipit, Short-toed Lark, Iberian Yellow Wagtails and Corn Bunting.
 A boardwalk takes us out to a hide, from where we can look across the lagoons to see birds including Common Ringed and Kentish Plover, Sanderling and Little Stint.
-Theres a decent chance of visiting Western Osprey here too, and seabirds can include Sandwich and Caspian Terns, and the once extremely rare Audouin’s Gull.
+There is a decent chance of visiting Western Osprey here too, other birds can include Sandwich and Caspian Terns, and the once extremely rare Audouin’s Gull.

 Today we will visit the farmland and wetlands of La Janda.
-The huge area of low intensity farmland was once a vast wetland on a par with Doñana in terms of its ecological importance.
+The huge area of farmland was once a vast wetland on a par with Doñana in terms of its ecological importance.
 It has long since been drained for agriculture, but amongst the rice fields and managed pools and ditches, some real wetland gems remain, hinting at its former natural glory.
 Amongst many hundreds of White Stork and Glossy Ibis, here we should see many waders, wildfowl and raptors, such as Purple Swamphen, Marsh Harrier, Black-winged Kite as well as a chance of Spanish Imperial Eagle and Bonelli’s Eagle whilst the farmland areas should yield Spanish Sparrow, Calandra Lark and perhaps Red-necked Nightjar.

-We will also have a look at the high rocky cliffs of Sierra de la Plata here, amongst the eerie screeching of the resident Griffon Vulture colony, mountain specialities such as Blue Rock Thrush, Crag Martin, and Rock Bunting are all likely to be encountered.
+We will also have a look at the high rocky cliffs of Sierra de la Plata.
+Here, amongst the eerie screeching of the resident Griffon Vulture colony, mountain specialities such as Blue Rock Thrush, Crag Martin, and Rock Bunting are all likely to be encountered.

-We should again find ourselves in the midst of the Autumn raptor migration, and will take our final chance to sit back and relax with a picnic and a glass of wine at a raptor watchpoint as the spectacular birds drift overhead.
+We should again find ourselves in the midst of the Autumn or Spring raptor migration, and will take our final chance to sit back and relax with a picnic and a glass of wine at a raptor watchpoint as the spectacular birds drift overhead.